robseb/NIOSII_EclipseCompProject/README.md

 <br>

 ## II.
 Run the script to generate a new custom Eclipse Project
-To use this script to generate a custom Eclipse project for the NIOS II sof-core processor realise follow instructions:
+To use this script to generate a custom Eclipse project for the NIOS II soft-core processor realise the following instructions:
 * II.1.: **Clone this Github repository**
 * II.2.: **Open the Windows Command prompt or the Linux Terminal and navigate to the repository folder**
-* II.3.: **Install a *Python Pip* module to clone Github repositories by running following command**
+* II.3.: **Install a *Python Pip* module to clone Github repositories by running the following command**
     * **Windows 10**
         ````shell
         pip3 install dload